Last updated: 31 October 2019

 How does the Brexit decision affect my holiday?

-The UK is still officially part of the EU until at least 31 October 2019; therefore British passport holders are still free to travel between the UK and EU, as they were prior to the referendum.
+The UK is still officially part of the EU; therefore British passport holders are still free to travel between the UK and EU, as they were prior to the referendum.

 - European Health Insurance Card and Travel Insurance